prodriguezsosa/Text-Data/README.md

 **7. Immigration in the Tennessean News (2010 - 2019)**\
 Type of text: news headlines and content on the topic of immigration in the U.S.\
-Source: this data was collected by the text as data team of the [Research on Conflict and Collective Action (ROCCA) Lab]{https://lab.vanderbilt.edu/rocca/}\
+Source: collected by the text as data team of the [Research on Conflict and Collective Action (ROCCA) Lab](https://lab.vanderbilt.edu/rocca/) (last updated Mar-2020)\
 [Link to Repository and Data](https://github.com/prodriguezsosa/ROCCA-TAD)